-When Jesus was in the Jerusalem area he found Martha & Mary’s home at Bethany open to him and his disciples.
-It was from here he based his ministry and may well have ridden from here into Jerusalem on Palm Sunday.
+When Jesus was in the Jerusalem area, he found Martha and Mary’s home at Bethany open to him and his disciples.
+It was from here he based his ministry and he may well have ridden from here into Jerusalem on Palm Sunday.

 Notice in the reading that it is Martha who welcomes him [v38], it is she who is concerned about the serving of the guests [v40].
-Whilst Mary, her sister, on the other hand is taken up with Jesus’ teaching which, like in some cultures today, was not the accepted place of a woman.
+On the other hand, her sister Mary is taken up with Jesus’ teaching which, as in some cultures today, was not the accepted place of a woman.

 Over the years as a minister I have known some Christian homes that have been centres of ministry within their neighbourhood, but sadly there have also been those with closed doors.

 It was once asked: ‘If Karl Marx had found accommodation with a Christian family in London, would he have written Das Kapital?’